MovieStiles/Cryptography/Monoalphabetic/README.md

 4. Perform the same letter substitution you should be used to by now.

 For example: Key = fox
-A   B   C   D   E   F   G   H   I   J   K   L f   o   x   a   b   c   d   e   g   h   i   j...
+A  B  C  D  E  F  G  H  I  J  K  L... f  o  x  a  b  c  d  e  g  h  i  j...

 ###Encryption Example: Key = crazytrain